 Why Do Supply Chain Disruptions Hit Mechanical Contractors Especially Hard?

+Supply chain issues tend to hit mechanical contractors harder than most trades because so much of the work depends on materials arriving at exactly the right time.
+When one piece slips, everything starts to unravel.
 Pipe, valves, fittings, and specialty components often come with long lead times, especially for stainless steel, specialty alloys, or code-specific products.
 Fabrication schedules, delivery windows, and install crews are tightly linked, so delays rarely stay isolated.
+Several factors make these disruptions a challenge:- Mechanical systems rely on complete assemblies, not partial installs

 - Fabrication can’t move forward if even one specified component is missing